FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

 ## L10N

-Different from webpages, HVML handles L10N text as an asset of an app.
+Different from webpages, HVML handles the L10N text as an asset of an app.
-HE (the HVML user agent) load the L10N file in JSON and translate the localization text according to the identifier.
+HE (the HVML user agent) loads the L10N file in JSON and translate the localization text according to the identifier.

-If you specify a content of `TextView` with a string started with `$`, the string will be treated as the identifier of a text not a literal string.
+If you specify a content of `TextView` with a string started with `$`, the string will be treated as the identifier of a text instead of the literal text.

 The content of a L10N text file will look like:

     {
         "app": "firstSample",
-        "language": "zh_CN",
+        "locale": "zh_CN",
         "STRID_TITLE": "HybridOS 的第一个示例应用",
         "STRID_COPYRING": "版权所有 (C) 2018 飞漫软件",
     }

+Obviously, `app` and `locale` are reserved keywords for L10N text file.

+## The HTML5 Technologies Supported

+The following HTML5 Technologies will be supported by HVML in the first official release:

+* canvas and canvas object.
+* WebStorage (including localStorage and sessionStorage)
+* WebSocket
+* Geolocation

+The following HTML5 Technologies will be supported in the future releases:

+* SVG
+* Audio
+* Video

 ## Relationship with C++ App Framework